xraySMULu/ai-case-study/README.md

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!).
 In assessing their impact in the social work field, I would recommend developing a tool specifically focused on supporting mental health care.

 * Why do you think that offering this product or service would benefit the company?
-This product would foster a closer connection with clients, providing a reliable support system for those who may not have immediate access to a case worker.
+This product will foster a close connection with clients, providing a reliable support system for those who may not have immediate access to a case worker.

 * What technologies would this additional product or service utilize?
 I would leverage advanced AI techniques, such as neural networks and machine learning, to transform and enhance mental health support.